waynesutton/promptboard/README.md

 # 1 Million Prompts

-A web application that generates AI-powered images using OpenAI's DALL-E 3 model with custom style transformations.
+A web application where users can generate AI-powered images using OpenAI's DALL-E 3 model with various style selections.
+The app features a gallery to view generated images, add likes, leave comments, and share links.
+It tracks the total number of images generated towards the goal of one million prompts.

 ## Features

 - **Style Selection**: Choose from multiple artistic styles:

   - Studio Laika (stop-motion inspired)
   - 3D Soft (Pixar-style)
   - Ghibli (watercolor style)